 Computer Tips to Prevent Dry Eyes

-Whether you work on a computer or surf the web nightly, you're familiar with computer vision syndrome: sore, tired, burning, itchy, watery or dry eyes; sensitivity to light; or trouble focusing as you look from the screen to a paper document.
+Whether you work on a computer all day or surf the web nightly, you may be familiar with computer vision syndromesore, tired, burning, itchy, watery or dry eyes; sensitivity to light; or trouble focusing as you look from the screen to a paper document.
 To soothe eyes, the American Optometric Association (AOA) offers these tips:

 - Clean your screen.
 Dust and dirt up the squint factor.